sbabic/swupdate/doc/source/sw-description.rst

 		},
 	);

-All fields are mandatory. swupdate searches for a volume of the selected name and adjusts the size, or creates a new volume if no volume with the given name exists.
+All fields are mandatory.
+SWUpdate searches for a volume of the selected name and adjusts the size, or creates a new volume if no volume with the given name exists.